BSO

 Instead I voted for this guy, but without much enthusiasm.

 In Springfield, incumbent Dominic Sarno whomped mayoral wannabe Jose Tosado.
-Nothing to cheer about really, the only true change agent in the race, Antonette Pepe was eliminated in the primary.
-(Rumors are rampant that Pepe intends to step down after her current term.)
-One thing to take solace in is that the gang behind Sarno is slightly less sleazy than the gang behind Tosado.
+Nothing to cheer about really, the only true change agent in the race, School Committee member Antonette Pepe was eliminated in the primary.
+One thing to take solace in is that the gang behind Sarno is slightly less shady than the gang behind Tosado.
 Here's a capsule review of the Springfield City Council races:

 SPRINGFIELD CITY COUNCIL AT LARGE